jakemilad/FantasyFootballApp/README.md

 because for the last five years I have actively played *Fantasy Premier League*; an online points-based Fantasy sports game based on the *English Premier League*.
 I developed quite a passion for it over time after consistently finishing in the top 2% of players globally amongst an estimated 11 million.
-Moreover, there was a proposal in world football regarding a "super league", which combined Europe's top soccer teams all into one league, which created major controversy amongst Soccer fans, this application will essentially highlight what it would look like if the "Super League" was actually created.
+Moreover, there was a proposal in world football regarding a "Super League", which combined Europe's top soccer teams all into one league, which created major controversy amongst Soccer fans, this application will essentially highlight what it would look like if the "Super League" was actually created.